Negotiations FAQ

 What is the Resident Physician Agreement?

-The Resident Physician Agreement is the legally binding agreement between PARA (representing Alberta Resident Physicians) and the University of Alberta, the University of Calgary, and Alberta Health Services.
-The Resident Physician Agreement describes the terms and conditions applicable to Resident Physicians related to the provision of health care services within a learning environment.
+The Resident Physician Agreement is the legally binding agreement between PARA (representing Alberta resident physicians) and the University of Alberta, the University of Calgary, and Alberta Health Services.
+The Resident Physician Agreement describes the terms and conditions applicable to resident physicians related to the provision of health care services within a learning environment.

 Who are the parties to the Agreement?